-The Collaborative Practice approach to divorce begins with a commitment by both spouses not to take their divorce into the courtroom, and instead come to an agreement voluntarily which is best for both of them.
+The Collaborative Practice approach to divorce begins with a commitment by both spouses to not take their divorce into the courtroom, and instead come to a voluntary agreement that is best for both of them.
 It relies on confidential meetings which encourage transparency, honesty, and open communication.
 The collaborative model allows the couple to discern which arrangements regarding the division of property, child custody, child support, spousal support, and visitation can be most beneficial, and choose them.
 Divorce mediation involves a similar approach.

-My firm, Chase, Berenstein and Murray, Counselors at Law has been providing legal representation in family law matters to people in Burlingame and throughout San Francisco for more than 25 years.
+At Chase, Berenstein and Murray, Counselors at Law, we have been providing legal representation in family law matters to people in Burlingame and throughout San Francisco for more than 25 years.

-Contact a Burlingame family law attorney (650) 516-4777 today if you are facing a divorce and feel that the collaborative practice model would be right for you.
+Contact one of our Burlingame family law attorneys at (650) 516-4777 if you feel the collaborative practice model might be right for you.

 In the team model of Collaborative Practice, each spouse spends time with a communications coach to foster open communication between the two.
 Poor communication is the most common factor leading to divorce, and unless the problems it causes are addressed during the divorce process, poor communication may continue to plague the couple's future in the form of an agreement that does not truly suit them, or future disputes between the parents.